Paid Bank Holidays: What is an employer’s responsibility?

 If your contracts contain a phrase such as “statutory entitlement plus bank holidays”, this will grant employees 28 days holiday and a further 8 bank holidays.

 It is important the wording of your contracts are clear to avoid any disputes with your employees.
+If you’d like more information, find out how our specialist solicitors can help draft your contracts of employment.

 Contact the specialist solicitors at LawforEmployers